X01XX/forth-memory-management/README.md

 Functions that manipulate a struct instance can act as wrappers to array-stack, and list, functions.

-Diagnosis of a memory leak can begin with the array-stack that becomes exhausted.
+A memory leak can be automatically detected, the type of struct, and the specific instance addresses.

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number, to indicate the type of struct.